US Labor Secretary Acosta resigns over Epstein affair | DW | 12.07.2019

-Donald Trump's labor secretary Alexander Acosta has resigned after criticism of a legal deal made years ago that led to financier Jeffrey Epstein receiving just a 13-month jail sentence for child sex abuse.
+Donald Trump's Labor Secretary Alexander Acosta has resigned after criticism of a legal deal made years ago that led to financier Jeffrey Epstein only serving 13 months in jail for child sex abuse.

 US President Donald Trump on Friday announced that his labor secretary, Alexander Acosta, has resigned following pressure over his handling of a high-profile sex abuse case.